cstuart1609/Space-Missions-EDA/README.md

 As outlined in my project brief and reflecting the work done within SQL, were a number of key visuaulisations I needed to create:
 * Trend of overall spaceflights over-time as well as a breakdown of flights by sector
-    - in order to draw conclusions on growth of private sector and impact of real-world conditions on public/Government-funded spaceflight.
+    - in order to draw conclusions on growth of private sector and impact of real-world conditions on Government-funded spaceflight.
 * Insight into composition of overall flights by Sector, as well as insight into the Country of origin for the agency faciliating the launch
     - also shows which sectors have contributed to the most flights and also which countries are chief proponents of private spaceflight.
 * Mapping of flight data and mission counts by launch geography and also agency country of origin